SitecorePowerShell/Console/Documentation/Markdown/Get-Role.md

-# Get-Role
+﻿# Get-Role

-Gets one or more Sitecore roles.
+Returns one or more Sitecore roles using the specified criteria.

 ## Syntax